 Porcelain Veneers Before / After

 Brush and floss both your teeth and your veneers for crooked front teeth as you normally do.
-Small tooth veneers can fracture or chip after prolonged use, so maintain your regular checkup schedule.
+Small tooth veneers can fracture or chip over time, so maintain your regular checkup schedule.
 Let your dentist know if your bite doesn’t feel right after your procedure.
-While most veneers are custom-made, there’s a chance that they may not fit right and require slight adjustments, so you’re as comfortable as possible with your new smile.
+While most veneers are custom-made, they may not fit perfectly and may require slight adjustments to ensure you’re as comfortable as possible with your new smile.